dirkgroot/dirkgroot.github.io/content/posts/robot-worlds/04-end-to-end/index.md

 }
 ```

-We already know how to do this, so let's make it compile en make it pass in one go.
+We already know how to do this, so let's make it compile and make it pass in one go.

 ```kotlin
 data class RequestMessage(val command: String) {